MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

-The JLA Group supplies goods and services to its customers via a number of trading entities and associated group companies and this statement and the commitments made below apply in
+The JLA Group supplies goods and services to its customers via a number of trading entities and associated UK group companies and this statement and the commitments made below apply in

 Our JLA Principles reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As pAs part of our initiative to identify and mitigate risk, we have carried out a review of our supply chain to identify and assess any areas of potential risk.
+As part of our initiative to identify and mitigate risk, we have for a number of years carried out an annual review of our equipment supply chain across the Group to identify and assess any areas of potential risk.
 Given the responses received, the nature of our supplier’s business operations and their location (with only one supplier identified where the headquarters are located in a “high risk country” according to the Global Slavery Index) we consider the risk to be low.
-We have terminated our relationship with any supplier who failed to engage in this process and continue to request that any new supplier confirms their adherence to the JLA Principles.
-Adherence to the JLA Principles remains a key requirement of our supplier on-boarding process and is used as a conditional requirement in any supplier assessment.
+We will terminate our relationship with any supplier who fails to engage in this process and continue to request that any new supplier confirms their adherence to the JLA Principles as a mandatory part of the supplier on-boarding process.

 entitlement to work in the UK and all employees are required to hold a UK bank account.
 JLA is fully compliant with the legislative requirements of both the National Minimum Wage and the

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continue to take steps to raise awareness amongst our suppliers, contractors and our employees.
 We will ensure that for any employee involved in the supplier on-boarding process they will have access to and full awareness of the JLA Principles and the supplier due diligence process.

-- As we continue to move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers.
+- As we continue to move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers and ensure that new

 Helen Ashton, CEO